DataDog/dd-sdk-flutter/packages/datadog_flutter_plugin/README.md

 )..enableHttpTracking()
 ```

 If you want to enable Datadog distributed tracing, you must also set the `DdSdkConfiguration.firstPartyHosts` configuration option.
+You can also modify the sampling rate for Datadog distributed tracing by setting the `tracingSamplingRate` on your `RumConfiguration`.

 ## Data Storage